In a Nutshell:

 The GRIT is highly collapsible, which makes it easy to transport.
 You’ll have no difficulty fitting it into the trunk of most full-sized sedans.
 If you own a hatchback, truck, SUV, or van, it’ll be even easier.

-The only point to raise here in our GRIT Wheelchair review is that the chair weighs 45 pounds.
-That’s not excessive and shouldn’t prove to be too daunting a challenge for most people, but it is heavier than every transport chair on the market today and marginally heavier than many conventional wheelchairs.
+Our GRIT Wheelchair review only raises one point: the chair weighs 45 pounds.
+That’s not excessive and shouldn’t be too daunting a challenge for most people.
+Still, it is heavier than every transport chair on the market today and marginally heavier than many conventional wheelchairs.

 An Image of Grit Freedom Chair: Transportation in a Car

-That said, the Freedom Chair is capable of navigating just about any terrain, making it far more versatile than “regular” wheelchairs or transport chairs, which are of minimal use even on flat terrains, outdoors.
+That said, the Freedom Chair can navigate just about any terrain, making it far more versatile than “regular” wheelchairs or transport chairs, which are minimally useful even on flat terrain outdoors.
 In our view, a bit of extra weight in exchange for the vast increase in functionality is a good trade.

 Very Easy to Use